ajxs/yamaha_dx97/README.md

 The risk of any harm coming to your DX9 as a result of using this ROM is incredibly, *incredibly* small, however the developers take no responsibility for any issues that may arise as a result of using this alternate firmware.
 All care has been taken, and considerable testing has been performed, however the developers accept no liability for any issues.

-## Important: First Time Installation or Upgrade

-**Important: Back up your patches before installation!**

-After installing this firmware ROM for the first time, or upgrading to a new version, all of the synth's patch data, and internal parameters will be filled with random data.
-This is due to the locations of important data in the synth's RAM having changed.

-To initialise all of the synth's parameters and voice data, hold down the **FUNCTION** button as the synth boots up.
-This will reset the synth to a fresh, safe state.
-The potential effects of running the synth with random voice data loaded is not known.

 ## Known Issues
-* Despite this firmware making the DX9 patch-compatible with the DX7, it cannot properly emulate all of the DX7's functionality.
+* Despite this firmware making the DX9 patch-compatible with the DX7, it can't emulate *all* of the DX7's functionality.
 While your DX9 might think that it's actually a DX7, your patch editor might not be so easily fooled.
-Certain SysEx functionality, such as triggering DX7-specific button-presses, and changes to the DX7-specific function parameters, simply can't be emulated in any reasonable way.
-This might cause issues communicating with common patch editors.
+Some SysEx functionality just can't be emulated in any reasonable way, such as triggering DX7-specific button-presses, and changes to the DX7-specific function parameters.
+This might cause issues communicating with some patch editors.
 Receiving individual/bulk patch dumps via SysEx *does* work, however.
 Every effort is being made to make the ROM as compatible as possible, however some discrepancies will inevitably remain.

 * In some cases pitch-bend input is updated at a slightly lower frequency than in the original ROM.
 If the pitch bend wheel is moved quickly this can result in a noticeable gradation in pitch transition.
 This is due to the pitch-bend input being processed as part of the main periodic timer interrupt.